Dana White: Personal life

-White was raised as a Catholic, but now considers himself to be an atheist.
+White was raised as a Catholic and was an altar boy when he was a child, but now considers himself to be an atheist and does not believe in an afterlife.

 In 2011, White's mother, June, released the book Dana White, King of MMA: An Unauthorized Biography.
 June claimed in the book that, since his success with the UFC, Dana had "turned his back on his family and friends who were there for him when he needed help and support".